Skip to main content

 Best overall

-The modern successor to the long-running HX870 — the benchmark handheld DSC radio for cruising sailors.
+The modern successor to the HX870 — the benchmark handheld DSC radio for cruising.
 Class-D DSC with built-in GPS, full submersibility, large backlit display.

 If you want one handheld and never have to think about it again, this is it.
-Build quality, battery, audio clarity, and feature set are all in the top tier without paying premium-tier money.
+Build, battery, audio, and feature set all top-tier without premium money.

 No AIS receiver.
-If you sail in busy commercial waters and want target overlay on a handheld, look at the IC-M94D instead.
+If you sail busy commercial waters and want target overlay on a handheld, look at the IC-M94D.

 Check price on Amazon →